-Cécile Godde is an environmental and agricultural scientist currently undertaking a PhD at The University of Queensland-QAAFI and CSIRO-Global Food and Nutrition Security.
+Cécile Godde is a Food Systems Research Scientist at CSIRO-Global Food and Nutrition Security.

 She is passionate about the challenges in relation to rural communities and research for development in international sustainable agriculture, at the farm level as well as in a national and global context.

-Prior to starting her PhD, Cécile acquired other international experiences undertaking a PhD with CSIRO and the University of Queensland and working on conservation and sustainable agricultural development projects for CSIRO, the non-governmental organisation Greening Australia (Australia), the International Livestock Research Institute (Costa-Rica), the multinational MARS Inc. (Brazil) and the French governmental agency for organic agriculture-Agence BIO (France).
+Prior to starting her research scientist position at CSIRO, Cécile acquired other international experiences undertaking a PhD with CSIRO and the University of Queensland and working on conservation and sustainable agricultural development projects for CSIRO, the non-governmental organisation Greening Australia (Australia), the International Livestock Research Institute (Costa-Rica), the multinational MARS Inc. (Brazil) and the French governmental agency for organic agriculture-Agence BIO (France).

 Field of Interests

 Her main fields of scientific interest include: drivers and socio-economic and environmental trade-offs of agricultural intensification; livestock; grazing systems; land-use dynamics; deforestation and land degradation; climate change and climate variability.

 Cecile is also one of 80 female scientists who have been selected worldwide to participate in the world-class leadership, strategic and science initiative and outreach for women: the Homeward Bound Program, which culminates with a month in Antarctica.

 Awards and Achievement